DID-Linked Resources

 3.2.
 DID-Linked Resources construction

-"Resources" SHOULD be identifiable using a Decentralized Identifier (DID) and a Universally Unique Identifier (UUID) that acts as a permanently-accessible identifier to fetch the Resource from a Verifiable Data Registry or other storage endpoint.
-We refer to this UUID as the "Resource ID".
+"Resources" SHOULD be identifiable using a Decentralized Identifier (DID) and a permanently-accessible unique identifier to fetch the Resource from a Verifiable Data Registry or other storage endpoint.
+We refer to this identifier as the "Resource ID".

-Using UUIDs ensures a high level of confidence that no two identical Resource IDs will ever be created.
+Using unique identifiers increases confidence that no two identical Resource IDs will ever be created.
 This is important for ensuring the integrity and unambiguity of each individual DID-Linked Resource.
+Throughout this specification, we will therefore use UUIDs for the Resource IDs in examples, although different method implementations may specify other Resource ID formats.

 The following path-based syntax is an example of how a DID Method may construct a DID URL to point to a DID-Linked Resource: